 This October’s dust storms could be the first of many, especially if the drought holds on for two or three more years.
 This could lead to Dust Bowl conditions forming in the farming belt.
 The crops would wither, streams dry, and other secondary effects would affect communities.
 Wind erosion is damaging and hard to control.
 Many of the practices that control wind erosion require growing plants, and that is impossible to put in place right now.

 Since the 1940s, agriculture has relied on irrigation.
 Tens of thousands of wells are pumping from the 10-million-year-old Ogallala Aquifer, which has been depleted by 50%.
-Most of the remaining reservoir will likely be useless for irrigation within the next 30 years.
+Most of the remaining reservoirs will likely be useless for irrigation within the next 30 years.
 There has been less rain as well as hotter temperatures, which increase evaporation, causing farmers to use even more water.

-There are some techniques, like dry-land farming, rotating crops and using waste as biofuel that could keep the economy going.
+There are some techniques, like dry-land farming, rotating crops, and using waste as biofuel that could keep the economy going.
 Other options would include switching to more heat-tolerant livestock or moving away from cattle altogether.